 - Snacks

-- S’mores including graham crackers, chocolate, marshmallow – Buy more than you think you need.
+- S’mores including graham crackers, chocolate, marshmallows – Buy more than you think you need.
 1 box is never enough!
+There are a ton of different kits you can buy but you can save money by picking up the supplies individually as well.

 - Beverages